Organiser: Bank Negara Malaysia & MIFC Leadership Council (MLC)

 Overview

-Dato’ Seri Abdul Rasheed Ghaffour, Governor, Bank Negara Malaysia
+Dato’ Sri Abdul Rasheed Ghaffour, Governor, Bank Negara Malaysia

-YAB Dato’ Seri Anwar Ibrahim, Prime Minister of Malaysia
+YAB Dato’ Seri Anwar bin Ibrahim, Prime Minister of Malaysia

 Overview